 Consider Postdoctoral Training

-Postdoctoral academic programs, fellowships, and residencies offer an opportunity to pursue advanced, highly specialized professional development.
-They typically consist of practice- or research-focused experiences designed to deepen your applied expertise in the field.
+Postdoctoral academic programs, fellowships, and residencies allow you to pursue advanced, highly specialized professional development.
+They typically consist of practice or research-focused opportunities to deepen your applied experience in the field.

 In some cases, you may need a provisional state license to pursue postdoctoral training.